What is the legal status of my investment?

-The Solar Company (Bond Issuer) of your investment will provide credit to families or businesses, depending on the nature of the business in the project's target country with payments made periodically until the system is owned outright.
-Money is typically spread across a large number of individuals and businesses and default (non-payment) rates are generally low.
-However, in an instance where a large number of individuals default on their payments to the Solar Company, this may have an impact on their ability to repay your interest or capital in part or in full.
-Where indicated on each project profile, UK aid are co-investing alongside retail investors and may provide first loss on their invested capital should any Solar Company experience difficulties in meeting their repayment obligations.
+The Bond Issuer of your investment will provide credit to families or businesses, depending on the nature of the business in the project's target country with repayments made periodically.
+Credit is typically spread across a large number of individuals and businesses and default (non-payment) rates are generally low.
+However, in an instance where a large number of individuals or business customers default on their payments to the Bond Issuer, this may have an impact on their ability to repay your interest or capital in part or in full.

-What are the risks if I invest in Solar Companies who provide loans to households in Sub Saharan Africa?
+What are the risks if I invest in Companies who provide loans to households & businesses in Sub Saharan Africa?